-Note: the input data provided in the download files is for FUN3D Version 11.0 and higher and will not work with earlier versions
+Note: the input data provided in the download files is for FUN3D Version 13.3 and higher and may not work with earlier versions

 All the grid and input files may be downloaded below.
 Note that the grids for this case are very coarse and are intended for demonstration, rather than accurate aerodynamic analysis.
 The geometry consists of a wing and a store, and is one of the geometries included in SUGGAR++ training materials.

-The user should be familiar with running the baseline flow solver, and preferably with running moving geometry cases that don’t require overset grids (See Time Accurate – Moving Geometry).
+The user should be familiar with running the baseline flow solver, and preferably with running moving geometry cases that don’t require overset grids (See FUN3D Manual: Chapter 7 Grid Motion).